Tropical Amplitudes: Classical geometry and the tropical limit

-where $\Omega_{\ap}$ are the period matrices of a family of curves tropicalizing as in \eqref{e:jacscal}, $x_{\ap},y_\ap$ are two families of points as in \eqref{e:ptsscal} and $X$ and $Y$ are two points on the tropical graph.
-Inspired by \cite{Dai:2006vj}, we make the following conjecture. \begin{conj} The tropical prime form defined in this way corresponds at any loop order to the scalar $s$ of \cite[eq.13]{Dai:2006vj}, which is the graph distance $d_\gamma(X,Y)$ between $X$ and $Y$ along a path $\gamma$:
+Now comes one of the most important results of this work, the computation of the field theory or tropical limit of the prime form. \begin{prop} The tropical prime form defined as above corresponds at any loop order to the graph distance $d_\gamma(X,Y)$ between $X$ and $Y$ along a path $\gamma$:

-\end{conj} This object is ill-defined on the graph as it depends on $\gamma$, but this ambiguity will be also cured.
-To prove this conjecture, the first ingredient to use would be tropical theta functions with characteristics.
-As concerns tropical theta functions without characteristics introduced in \cite{Mikhalkin:2006} it is possible to show the following